archanabansal88/tic-tac-toe/README.md

 ## Project Purpose:

-This creates a great opportunity to practice object-oriented programming and API calls.
+This creates a great opportunity to practice object-oriented programming.

 ## Project Requirements:

 * user can choose whether he/she will play the game as one player with the computer or as two player.
 * user can choose whether he/she want to play as X or O.
 * The game will reset on clicking the button play again after it's over so user can play again.

+## How to run the application Locally

+* clone/download the repository
+* open index.html on the browser